harshil1826/BrowserStackDelta/README.md

 Parallel Execution: The users are allowed to specify whether to run the tests either sequentially (single thread) or in parallel (multi-threaded).
 In order to run tests in parallel, following values should be added in the suite tag of TestNG.xml: parallel="classes" thread-count="3"

 The suite is defaulted to parallel execution.
-In order to change it to sequential, the values of parallel="classes" thread-count="3" must be removed.
+In order to change it to sequential, the values parallel="classes" thread-count="3" must be removed.